We may receive compensation when you click on links to products from our partners.

 When applying for training to be a pilot, you must bear in mind that you have to be 21 before you will be able to take part in the advanced courses.
 Before this time you will want to learn more about flying and study the theory of planes and how they work.
 This will put you in a better position when you start your official training.

 Like any other degree course, training to fly an aircraft will not be cheap.
-It is understandable because you are being put in charge of the safety of over a hundred people every time you set off- and this means that the training is lengthy, in depth and costly.
-You will likely be able to get a loan from a bank or from the government for your course- and then you may want to get a part time job alongside the course to help when you come to pay back the fees.
-It could range anywhere around $100,000 to train for your licence, so it is a huge financial commitment to make.
+It is understandable because you are being put in charge of the safety of over a hundred people every time you set off- and this means that the training is lengthy, in-depth and costly.
+You will likely be able to get a loan from a bank or from the government for your course- and then you may want to get a part-time job alongside the course to help when you come to pay back the fees.
+It could range anywhere around $100,000 to train for your license, so it is a huge financial commitment to make.

 If you don’t want to get a loan, you may be able to put a case forward to an airline for them to sponsor your training.
 A lot of the time airlines will accept applicants if they can prove how dedicated they are to the cause.
 If you can out a good case together this could be the ideal way in.